Domain Validation (DV) Information

 How Does DV Validation Work?

 To obtain a DV SSL Certificate, the domain owner must prove that they control the domain in question.
-This is usually done through one of three verification methods.
+This is usually done through several available verification methods.

 E-Mail verification is the most common method, where the Certificate Authority (CA) sends a confirmation e-mail to a pre-approved address associated with the domain, such as admin@yourdomain.com.